Warmag2/wloot/README.md

 #### Concept

-This loot filter is designed to be rather minimal - it only deviates slightly from the game's initial visual style and aims to not show almost all items which could be of any value.
+This loot filter is designed to be rather minimal - it only deviates slightly from the game's initial visual style and aims to show almost all items which could be of any value.
 It shows all rares and most relevant crafting recipes, but further highlights more useful itemns.

-In addition, as it was designed during the era when loot filters were still big resource hogs, the script is designed to be more lightweight than any of the other filters I've tried so far
+In addition, as it was designed during the era when loot filters were still big resource hogs, the script is designed to be more lightweight than any of the other filters I've tried so far.
+This means that there is only light economic filtering implemented at the moment - currently only for Divination Cards.

 #### Main features